abolinsky/abolinsky.github.io/index.md

 In my spare time I also work with embedded devices, microcontrollers, and to a lesser extent FPGAs.
 As you can probably tell, I like dirtying my hands with the lower levels of software.
 I am deeply interested in the intersection between technology, health, and medicine, and I am currently working on a project with a few others involving sleep disorders, using this project as an opportunity to practice developing good system architectures.

-In my spare, spare time, I love to camp, hike, and travel, play the guitar and guzheng, and eat sushi.
+In my spare, spare time, I love to camp, hike, travel, play the guitar and guzheng, and eat sushi.

+___
-### Toolset
+### My sharpest tools
 **Languages**: C++, JavaScript, x86 assembly, shell scripts, VHDL and Verilog, HTML and CSS.
 Learning Haskell.

 **Performance analysis**: Valgrind and gprof.

 **Version control**: Git.

 **Database, caching, and cloud**: PostgreSQL, Redis, AWS.